-In the same way that work on projects came to a screeching halt, the restart of construction projects worldwide will have the same frenetic pace and fervor of activity as the New York City Marathon when the gun goes off.
-Consider a time when all projects nationwide are started simultaneously.
+Consider a time when all projects nationwide start simultaneously.
 While all projects may be in differing states of completion, there has never been a time where all activity kicks off from a dead stop.

 Ideally, construction leaders would like to see a seamless transition to simply "continuing where they left off."
-Realistically, even if the restart occurred just seven days after a work stoppage, activity would not resume normal function due to everything from supply chain disruptions to new hygiene-related work rules.
-Construction projects will resemble the trajectory of a supertanker in the ocean trying to turn rather than a high-performance sports car cornering on a dime.
+Realistically, even if the restart occurred just seven days after a work stoppage, activity wouldn't resume normal function-mainly due to supply chain disruptions, new hygiene-related work rules and other modern issues that emerged as a result of COVID-19.

-The firms that have a proactive restart strategy for all their projects will be the most successful in achieving superior performance results and mitigating impacts from the pandemic.
+Put simply, construction projects will resemble the trajectory of a supertanker in the ocean trying to turn rather than a high-performance sports car cornering on a dime.
+The firms that plan out a proactive restart strategy for all their projects will be the most successful in achieving superior performance results and mitigating impacts from the pandemic.